ninning/RecursiveFunctionPlotter/README.md

 # RecursiveFunctionPlotter
 A function to give a better intuition of how recursive functions work.

-Should help you keep track of how variables are changing in recursive functions, especially multiple recursive functions.
+Should help you keep track of and trace how variables are changing in recursive functions, especially multiple recursive functions.

 Run this line in MATLAB